-Model Governance: Prior to making changes to their methodologies and/or data sets, rating companies shall provide reasonable notice to their customers and clearly communicate how announced changes may impact existing ratings.
+Model Governance: Prior to making changes to their security ratings methodologies and/or data sets, rating companies shall provide reasonable notice to their customers and clearly communicate how announced changes may impact existing ratings.

 UpGuard notifies customers via email whenever there are changes to the data collection or scoring.
 UpGuard’s Cyber Risk product includes live chat to provide support as needed in preparing for those changes.

 Independence: Commercial agreements, or the lack thereof, with rating companies shall not have direct impact on an organization’s rating; any rated organization will be able to see and challenge their rating irrespective of whether they are a customer of the rating company.

 UpGuard’s rating methodology is blind to whether the rated entities are customers or not.
 Additionally, UpGuard has developed numerous free pieces of software that anyone can use to monitor their own score.
 Contacting UpGuard to address inaccuracies in scoring information is available to the public.

 Confidentiality: Information disclosed by a rated organization during the course of a challenged rating or dispute shall be appropriately protected.
 Rating companies should not publicize an individual organization’s rating.
 Rating companies shall not provide third parties with sensitive or confidential information on rated organizations that could lead directly to system compromise.